Transport for Wales

-Transport for Wales (TfW; Trafnidiaeth Cymru; TrC) is a not-for-profit company owned by the Welsh Government and managed at arms length by its appointed board.
+Transport for Wales (TfW; Trafnidiaeth Cymru; TrC) is a not-for-profit company owned by the Welsh Government and managed at arm's length by its appointed board.
 TfW oversees the Transport for Wales Group (TfW Group) consisting of itself and its subsidiaries: Transport for Wales Rail, the train operator of the Wales & Borders railway franchise; Pullman Rail Limited; and TfW Innovation Services Limited, a joint venture between TfW (51%) and former operator KeolisAmey Wales (49%).

 TfW contracted KeolisAmey Wales in 2018 to run using the trading name Transport for Wales Rail Services.
 Due to a fall in passengers caused by the COVID-19 pandemic, a Welsh-government owned company, Transport for Wales Rail Limited, took over day-to-day operations of the franchise on 7 February 2021.

+The company is developing the T Network, an integrated multimodal transport network across Wales, using trains, buses, walking, wheeling and cycling.